Read the easy-read version.

 The exact cause of autism is still being investigated.
 Research into causes suggests that a combination of factors - genetic and environmental - may account for differences in development.
 Autism is not caused by a person's upbringing, their social circumstances and is not the fault of the individual with the condition.

 Is there a cure?

-At present, there is no 'cure' for autism.
-However, there is a range of interventions – methods of enabling learning and development - which people may find to be helpful.
-Find out about these strategies and approaches.
+There is no 'cure' for autism.
+However, there is a range of strategies and approaches - methods of enabling learning and development - which people may find to be helpful.

 How you can help?

 You can help autistic people and their families by:

 Last reviewed 8 June 2016